wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 The web has thousands of Linux guides that can teach you everything you need to know.
 Right now, let's focus on the basics.
 Walk through [this command overview](https://www.hostinger.com/tutorials/Linux-commands) or one you find on Google on a local terminal.
 Again, this is not meant to be complicated.
 We just want you to get familiar with the _core group_ of commands.
 Practice a few times and learn to recognize the outputs of each command.
 It can be a bit daunting if you've never worked with a terminal environment before, but remember: _the man page is your friend_.
 Once you feel comfortable with the majority of the commands, move on to the next portion of this guide.

+## File and Directory Permissions

 ## Further Configuration

 ### VSCode

 VSCode is awesome.
 Simply put, it is the best IDE (Integrated Development Environment) around.
 If you've taken any sort of coding class in the past, you might have messed around with programs like Eclipse or NetBeans.
 Throw those out the window.
 Once you go to VSCode, you'll never go back.

-On your Linux machine, go to the [VSCode website](https://code.visualstudio.com/download) and download the `.deb` file.
-Change directories to your Downloads (`cd Downloads`) and use the `dpkg` command with the `-i` suffix to install VSCode (`dpkg -i PACKAGE_NAME`).
+On your Linux machine, go to the terminal and type `sudo apt install code` which will install VSCode on your system.

 To launch VSCode, simply switch to a directory with a project and type `code .` which will launch VSCode in the current directory.

-_Now that they have it installed, do we want to walk them through extensions?_

-### Anaconda

-Now that we've got a coding environment, let's install Anaconda.
-Wright State's native computer wizard Ryan Slater explains Anaconda pretty well:

-> The big reason to use Anaconda over plain old boring Python is how Anaconda handles environments.
-Environments are basically virtual machines, but for Python.
-They have some version of Python installed, and some specified set of modules.
-They are completely separate and independent from your core Python installation, meaning you can easily spin up different combinations of modules and versions without affecting your host OS.
-This is great for testing your code on old versions of modules, trying beta features, or for setting up a module that might break some other module you use.
-Below are a list of useful commands.
-Check out the [documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for more information.

-If you want more of that, check out Ryan's Python guide [here](https://github.com/cse-devteam/Programmers-Guide-to-the-Galaxy/blob/master/Getting-Started/python.md).
-Really, you should.
+Once you open up VSCode, take a look at it for a minute.
+It looks just like Notepad, so why are you installing this?
+Well, the real power of VSCode is in the extensions.
+Bring up the Extensions tab by clicking the icon in the left bar of the program.
+You can search for extensions and download them here in this menu.

+You can work wonders with extensions.
+For example, the extension TabNine will autocomplete lines of code based on machine learning.
+There are also a multitude of extensions that will truncate and optimize your code _without you having to do anything_.
+On top of that, there are extensions that will color up your code and make it look pretty.
+I would recommend browsing the extensions page and installing some that look interesting.

+To install an extension, simply click 'install' on the extension page.

 What else should we add here?